Detect and correct fragmentation issues

 GO

-This query will increase the fragmentation level of the Person.Address table and its indexes by adding a large number of new records.
+This query will increase the fragmentation level of the Person.Address table and its indexes by adding and deleting a large number of records.

 3. Execute the first query again.
 Now you should be able to see four highly fragmented indexes.

-4. Copy and paste the following T-SQL code into the query window.
+4. Select a New Query and copy and paste the following T-SQL code into the query window.
 Select Execute to execute this query.

 SET STATISTICS IO,TIME ON